mackerelio/mackerel-plugin-sample/README.md

 # mackerel-plugin-sample

 Sample plugin for mackerel.io agent.
+This repository releases an artifact to Github Releases, which satisfy the format for mkr plugin installer.

 ## Synopsis